orville-wright/epldecoder/README.md

 # epldecoder
-- (this doc is formatted as Guthub Markup lang)
+- (this doc is formatted as Github Markup lang)
 - Updated for 2019/2020 season
-   - As usual...during the 2019 off-season, the Premieership data Archiects & Developers changed many componets of the internal SON data structures of the underlying data model.
+   - As usual...during the *2019 off-season*, the Premiership data Architects & Developers changed many components in the internal JSON data structures of the underlying data model.
+This is normal (since their API & data-model is not public).
+This breaks API extract operations & code.
    - Current codebase is now aligned to 2019/2020 season.

 # English Premier League (EPL)